JeremiManaluYT/unshell/README.md

 # Unshell
 > The Script Kiddies Nightmare 👻

-Effortlessly deobfuscate shell scripts back into source code, even with heavy multi-layered obfuscation.
+Effortlessly deobfuscate any shell scripts back into the source code, even with heavy multi-layered obfuscation.
 Unshell will detects patterns in shell scripts, determines obfuscation techniques, and effectively deobfuscates them.

 ## Features
 - Zero configuration: There's no need for any configuration
 - Penetrate: Multi layered obfuscation is not a problem
-- Easy to use: just `unshell -f encrypted1.sh encrypted2.sh` in cmd (Terminals like Termux)
+- Easy to use: just type `unshell -f encrypted1.sh encrypted2.sh` in cmd (Terminals like Termux)

 ## Supported Obfuscation Methods
 <details>